jglovier/speaking/getting-started-with-github/getting-started-with-github-SCRIPT.md

 I'm Joel Glovier - "jglovier" on GitHub and Twitter, so if you have any questions or thoughts about the workshop after it's over, I'll be around for a little while to answer questions but feel free to ping me on Twitter and we can continue the discussion.

+I work at GitHub where I'm a front-end designer.
+At GitHub we make tools to help developers work better together.

+[Question] Just out of curiosity how many people here use GitHub?
+How many people aren’t using it but are familiar with it?
+Is there anybody whose never heard of GitHub?

+Awesome.
+Well for anyone who’s never heard of GitHub, we make tools that help people work better together.
+Collaboration is what we're all about, and the way we focus on that is with GitHub.com, which is a git hosting solution.
+If you're not familiar with git, git is a type of version control system, and we'll talk more about that in just a minute.

 _[slide 3: the roadmap ]_

+Here's the roadmap for our time together.
+We're going to take a look at Version Control, what it is and why it's important; we'll talk about Git, and what makes it's so special; I'll explain how to get setup on GitHub and show you how it makes building software better together; and finally we'll dig right into the details of getting started with how git works, how to make commits by thinking in logical chunks, how to use a feature branch, and we'll if we have enough time we'll look at merging, conflicts, and pull requests.

+_[slide 4: TEH CODEZ]_

+So first I'd like see who here codes?
+Put your hand up if you code in HTML?
+CSS?
+JavaScript?
+PHP? .Net?
+Ruby?
+Java?
+How about Python?
+Pearl?
+Anything I missed? (go ahead shout it out..)